mathcodes/Password_Generator/README.md

 ## INSTRUCTIONS

-Simply pull, clone, or download the repo to check this out!
-You can simply generate a random password with your choice of length (8-128 characters), uppercase, lowercase, and/or numbers.
+[CLICK HERE](https://mathcodes.github.io/Password_Generator/)or on the link provided above to gimply generate a random password with your choice of length (8-128 characters), uppercase, lowercase, and/or numbers.
 Just click and GO!!!

 ## REACH OUT TO ME ON [MY GITHUB PAGE](https://github.com/mathcodes/)